rpakishore/ak_requests/README.md

 - Session objects are serialized to be able to save/load sessions from file
 - Can choose to handle exceptions or skip it completely with `RAISE_EXCEPTIONS` attribute
 - Can support both basic `.basic_auth()` and OAuth `.oauth2_auth()` authentications.
+- Improve rate-limiting with built-in APIs for dynamically adjusting request frequencies based on feedback (e.g., from Retry-After headers) and automatically spacing requests accordingly.

 <!-- Getting Started -->
 ## 2. Getting Started